akhilkarthik/Analyzing-a-real-world-data-set-with-SQL-and-Python/README.md

-# Analyzing-a-real-world-data-set-with-SQL-and-Python

-Working with a real world data-set using SQL and Python
+# Working with a real world data-set using SQL and Python

 ## Objectives